michelleklum/cs124-lab3/design/design.md

 <img src="edit_task_page_final_lab_3_time_picker.png" alt="Edit Task Page Lab 3 Final Version Time Picker" width="200px">

 In Lab 3, we added the option to include a priority with each task.
 To change the priority for a task, the user can tap the approriate priority level.
 The selected level will be outlined in the color corresponding to the priority as an additional visual cue of the priority.
+The selected priority also has a light gray background to differentiate it from other options.

 <img src="edit_task_page_select_priority_lab_3.png" alt="Edit Task Page Lab 3 Select Priority" width="200px">